 In-band: AIX system utilities (lsdev, dd, entstat, machstat, etc.)

 The IBM AIX operating system comes with several command line utilities that provide useful information about the underlying hardware.
 However, it is important to note that AIX does not offer any way to retrieve the actual value of environment sensors in the system.

-The following utilities are used by Hardware Sentry KM and BMC Performance Manager Express for Hardware to discover, monitor, and process the various hardware components of IBM AIX systems:
+The following utilities are used by Hardware Sentry KM to discover, monitor, and process the various hardware components of IBM AIX systems:

 - uname, prtconf, lsdev, lscfg (general device discovery, status of processors and memory modules)

 - entstat (network card discovery and status)